dougbutner/web-4/README.md

 We believe when we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).

 ## Defining Web 4
-Web 4 introduces **provably democratic systems** built on top of web 3's open-source decentralized networks.
+Web 4 introduces four modular components for **provably democratic systems** built on top of web 3's open-source decentralized networks.

 There are 4 conceptual underpinnings (modules)  of web 4